Early Learning Program

 Group Building through Drama: In this workshop, participants are introduced to drama activities that foster cooperative and collaborative learning in the classroom or afterschool setting.
 Particular emphasis is placed on identifying the step-by-step process as well as personal leadership style.
 This session can be tailored for teachers at any grade level.
 All participants receive a CUNY/CAT Certificate of Attendance.

 Puppets and Puppeteering: This workshop is designed to give teachers hands-on training in puppeteering as well as identifying ways puppets can be used in the early childhood classroom to develop language skills and address emotional and social growth.
 Participants work with a variety of puppets, from the basic sock puppet to the more sophisticated soft “Muppet-like” puppet.
 All participants receive a CUNY/CAT Certificate of Attendance.
-Register for the LEVEL 1 workshop in May!
-Follow it up with the Level 2 workshop in June!
+Register for the LEVEL 1 workshop on Dec.
+12th!

 Interactive Storytelling: This introductory workshop explores the way story and storytelling can be integrated into the classroom to support students’ literacy skills.
 Particular attention will be paid to developing participants storytelling abilities, using source materials to create original stories and exploring how stories can be a collaborative creation between the storyteller and audience.
 All participants receive a CUNY/CAT Certificate of Attendance.
 DOE Early Childhood Professional Development Initiative